Frijol/climate-change/GLOSSARY.md

 ## additionality
 the assurance to a buyer of a carbon market that the money spent is really eliciting a reduction in carbon

+## agroecology
+the use of sustainable farming methods on small-scale farms based on the combination of local knowledge and modern science.
+Based on the principle that farming should maximize species diversity and enhance natural systems of soil protection and pest control

 ## albedo
 reflectivity